gregnb/mui-datatables/docs/v2_to_v3_guide.md

 Boolean option that allows checkboxes for selectable rows to be hidden.

+### tableBodyHeight and tableBodyMaxHeight

+Options that allows developers to control the height of the table.
+Both take in a css string (ex: '500px', 'auto', '100%', etc).
+If both are set, tableBodyHeight will take precedence.

 ### sortOrder

 An option that allows developers to control the sortDirection of the table (previously this was done through a sortDirection option in the columns object).
 This option may eventually allow for secondary sorts.